-The Consultant Team finds that both the individual programs and in combination, the portfolio of programs presented in the 2012 EEPP filing by National Grid are cost-effective according to the TRC.
-We also find that the programs and portfolio proposed represent a reasonable and credible ramp-up of National Grid's implementation efforts to secure cost-effective savings for both electric and natural gas customers.
-We conclude that these programs meet the cost-effectiveness requirements of Rhode Island General Laws § 39-1-27.7 (c)(5) and therefore a fully reconciling funding mechanisms sufficient to pay for the proposed budget should be approved by the Commission within 60 days as required by that section.
-The annual savings targets established in the 2012 EEPP meet those established for 2012 in the 2012-2014 Procurement Plan.
-The 2012 EEPP meets the Commission-approved Energy Savings Targets for electric efficiency savings (128,570 Annual MWh, or 1.7% of 2009 electric load) and comes close to the Commission-approved natural gas Savings Targets for gas efficiency savings (231,548 Annual MMBTU, or 0.6% of 2009 natural gas load).
-Improvements in Total Resource Cost and Benefit-to-Cost ratio for 2012 between the 2012-2014 Plan and the 2012 EEPP can be explained by the more detailed level of analysis, planning and program-level oversight required for an annual plan, as opposed to the higher level of planning occurring in a three-year plan.
+The Consultant Team finds that both the individual programs and in combination, the portfolio of programs presented in the 2013 EEPP filing by National Grid are cost-effective according to the TRC.
+We specifically find that the SRP Plan is Cost-Effective, and that with the recommended adjustments to the TRC as required by Rhode Island law, the CHP portion of the Plan is cost-effective.
+We also find that the programs and portfolio proposed represent a reasonable and credible continued ramp-up of National Grid's implementation efforts to secure cost-effective savings for both electric and natural gas customers.
+We conclude that these programs meet the cost-effectiveness requirements of R.I.G.L. § 39-1-27.7 (c)(5) and therefore a fully reconciling funding mechanisms sufficient to pay for the proposed budget should be approved by the Commission within 60 days as required by that section.

+The annual savings targets established in the 2013 EEPP meet those established for 2013 in the 2012-2014 Energy Efficiency Procurement Plan.
+The 2013 EEPP meets the Commission-approved Energy Savings Targets for electric efficiency savings (158,820 Annual MWhs, or 2.1% of 2009 electric load) and natural gas for efficiency savings (287,775 Annual MMBTU, or 0.8% of 2009 natural gas load).
+The TRC benefit-cost ratio (BCR) of the 2013 EEPP is higher than previously estimated in the 2012-2014 Energy Efficiency Procurement Plan due to the more detailed level of analysis, planning and program-level experience, and oversight required for an annual plan, as opposed to the higher level of planning occurring in a three-year plan.

 The review conducted by the Consultant Team to reach these conclusions is described in detail in the following sections:

-- Section V: 2012 EEPP review timeline - Sections VI and VII: Overview of the cost-effectiveness screening test and discussion of the Consultant Team's in-depth review of the 2012 EEPP. - Section VIII: Review of National Grid's Evaluation Process.
+- Section V: 2013 EEPP review timeline - Sections VI and VII: Overview of the cost-effectiveness screening test and discussion of the Consultant Team's in-depth review of the 2013 EEPP. - Section VIII: Review of National Grid's Evaluation Process.